-- Add a clarification to show which regulatory capital approach applies to which type of securitisation exposures (Table 9a). - Require qualitative information on the Internal Assessment Approach (IAA) process such as the structure, purposes, control mechanisms, etc. in line with the general disclosure requirements for the IRB system (Table 9e). - Require breakdown of some quantitative information on banking book for each regulatory capital approach, such as IAA and SFA (Table 9k), and on trading book for each regulatory capital approach under the Securitisation framework as well as for market risk approach (Table 9t).
+Add a clarification to show which regulatory capital approach applies to which type of securitisation exposures (Table 9a).

+- Require qualitative information on the Internal Assessment Approach (IAA) process such as the structure, purposes, control mechanisms, etc. in line with the general disclosure requirements for the IRB system (Table 9e). - Require breakdown of some quantitative information on the banking and trading books for each regulatory capital approach (Table 9I and 9u).